Kozea/WeasyPrint/docs/api_reference.rst

 values of ``font-variant-alternates`` other than ``normal`` and ``historical-forms``.

-The ``font-variant-caps`` property is supported but needs the small-caps variant of the font to be installed.
-WeasyPrint does **not** simulate missing small-caps fonts.

 From `CSS Fonts Module Level 4`_ we only support the ``font-variation-settings`` property enabling specific font variations.